Fordham Law applications outpace national trend.

 This fall, the average incoming Fordham Law student is around 25 years old and possesses between three to four years of work experience.
 They come from approximately 35 states, including Florida, California, and Louisiana.
 Brown and Espiritu focus intently on molding a class that will strengthen the Law School community.
 Still, current students are the best salespeople for the Law School, Brown says, notably in their ability to convey the common ethos and mutual respect that exists at Fordham.

-“When the students see the atmosphere, it’s different than other competitive, highly ranked law schools,” Brown continues.
+“When the students see the atmosphere, it’s different than at other competitive, highly ranked law schools,” Brown continues.
 “Part of it is that we look for applicants who want to be team players, and who want to be part of something bigger than they are.”

 And, of course, there’s always New York—America’s financial and cultural capital—as a selling point.